unlight/asmt-javascript-questions/README.md

 - What kind of perfomance issues do you know?
 - Which tools you use to trace them?
 - Which technices you know or applied to solve memory leaks?
 Describe some of your personal experience in solving such issues.
+- What is the memory leak?
+What are the reasons of memory leaks?
+What kind of coding errors can cause them?
 - What tools do you use while improving performance?
 - How did you know that the performance improved?
 - Which memory leaks have you ever found and what tools did you use to find them?